TommyYOyoyo/Discord-Bot-TommyYOyoyo-s-son/README.md

 TommyYOyoyo's son is a Discord Bot I made for fun.
 The project is still not completed, so there may be a lot of bugs.

-## Main modules and libraries used
+## Main modules, libraries and frameworks used
 - Node.JS
 - Discord.JS
 - MongoDB